 When property such as stock, mutual funds or other securities that have increased in value is given for a gift annuity, the charitable deduction can be based on the full value of the property, not just its original cost.
 Additional tax savings may be possible through the reduction or delay in payment of capital gains taxes that might otherwise be owed if the donated property were sold.

-- At the end of the annuity period the amount of the gift, less the cost of making the life payments, will be used by Ludwig von Mises Institute for Austrian Economics to further its mission.
+- At the end of the annuity period the amount of the gift, less the cost of making the life payments, will be used by Ludwig von Mises Institute for Austrian Economics or the charitable recipient to further its mission.

 NOTE: This calculation is provided for educational purposes only.
 The type of assets transferred, the actual date of the gift, and other factors may have a material effect on the amount or use of your deduction.
 You are advised to seek the advice of your tax advisors before implementing a gift of this type.

 See the Gift Annuity Rate Table for examples of gift annuity rates for one or two persons at various ages.